-Academic progress will be determined by One Stop based upon the information contained on the student's academic transcript as of the date of the review.
+Academic progress will be determined by the Office of Financial Aid based upon the information contained on the student's academic transcript as of the date of the review.
 A student must meet both of the following standards in order to continue to receive financial assistance.

-Quantitative Measures
+Quantitative Measure